Ryandanger/Website/src/routes/blog/posts/v3/+page.md

 ### Added support for opening shortcut files as another user

-Added support for opening shortcuts to exe files as another user.
+Added support for opening shortcuts targeting exe files as another user.

 ### Added support for additional archive formats

-Added support for browsing and extracting items from additional archive formats.
+Added support for browsing and extracting items from additional archive formats such as `gz`, `mcpack`, `mcworld`, `jar`, `lzh`, and `appxbundle`.

 ### Added support for elevated file operations